 So what does this mean in terms of the next release of Creative Suite?
 Will we see Adobe Muse and Edge – or other new HTML5 tools – as part of CS6?

-[UPDATE (September 2012) – These still work to download the Elements 10 trials.
-We also now have the new Elements 11 Direct Download Links!]
+[UPDATE (October 2016) – These still work to download the old Elements 10 trials.
+We also now have the new Elements 15 Direct Download Links!]

-Continuing our history of providing the direct download links for major Adobe products such as Creative Suite 6, Lightroom 4, and Acrobat XI, below you’ll find the direct links from Adobe’s servers for free trials of the brand new releases of Photoshop Elements 10 and Premiere Elements 10, for both Windows and the Mac OS.
+Continuing our history of providing the direct download links for major Adobe products such as Creative Cloud, CS6, Lightroom 6/CC, and Acrobat DC, below you’ll find the direct links from Adobe’s servers for free trials of the brand new releases of Photoshop Elements 10 and Premiere Elements 10, for both Windows and the Mac OS.

 The links given below go to the authentic and secure files residing on Adobe’s servers, are guaranteed genuine and will not change.
 They are especially useful when you are unable to download Adobe’s free trials via other means – often due to difficulties with the Akamai Download Manager (the Adobe DLM).
 With the links provided below, you can use your own browser’s download capability, or another download manager of your choice.